IHSS Provider Resources

 You can learn more about CalSavers at www.calsavers.com

-Beginning January 1, 2024, IHSS/WPCS providers have the option to choose to sign-up to deduct CalSavers contributions directly from their service-related paychecks.
+Beginning January 1, 2024, IHSS/WPCS providers may opt-in to deduct CalSavers contributions directly from their service-related paychecks.
 Once enrolled, IHSS/WPCS providers may view their current CalSavers deduction amount and year-to-date total on their paystub or at the Payment Details screen in their Electronic Services Portal (ESP) account.

 Resources